kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 In previous versions, the Kubewarden Controller instantiated a single Deployment of policy-server.
-That policy-server was configured via a ConfigMap, which contained the Deployment options (image, replicas, ...), and a list of policies to load compiled from the instantiated ClusterAdmissionPolicies, with information on where to pull them from, their configuration options and so on.
+That policy-server was configured via a ConfigMap, which contained the Deployment options (image, replicas, ...), and a list of policies to be loaded, with information on where to pull them from, their configuration options and so on.

 With the addition of the new **PolicyServer** Custom Resource, administrators have a better UX, since they can define as many policy servers as they need, and